clinical sites and curriculum

 Residents regularly participate in Obstetric Anesthesia simulation scenarios to better prepare them for their OB Anesthesia rotation

-Each anesthesia resident will spend one to two months on the neuroanesthesiology service.
+Each anesthesia resident will spend two months on the neuroanesthesiology service.
 At the end of the rotation, it is expected that the resident should be qualified to plan and perform a routine neuroanesthetic.

 Neurosurgical procedures, which the resident is expected to be conversant in, will include craniotomy for trauma, functional neurosurgery, tumor or cerebrovascular disease, cerebrospinal fluid shunting procedures and operations upon the spinal axis.
 Additionally, it is anticipated, following this rotation, that the resident be able to discuss relevant topics regarding neurophysiology, neuropharmacology and common neuroanesthetic considerations.